dartmouthrobotics/time_sync_bag_to_csv/README.md

     ```
     roslaunch time_sync_bag_to_csv converter.launch
     ```
-    * Once it runs corretly, you will see the printed msg that it is conversting.
+    * Once it runs correctly, you will see the printed msg that it is conversting.
     * If the conversion is finished, press `ctrl+c` and go to the output folder

 ### TODO